Pineapples can be intimidating to buy. Lots of people don’t know how to tell if it is ripe or how to cut it so they avoid them and walk right by.

 How to ripen a pineapple

-Having another fruit in there with the pineapple will create more Ethylene trapped in the bag and therefore speeding up the process.
+Having another fruit in there with the pineapple will create more ethylene trapped in the bag and therefore speed up the process.

 Place the pineapple upside down and the sugars should travel throughout the pineapple to give it more of a balance sweet taste.